2022 Acura TLX Trim Levels, Configurations & Comparisons.

 Upon stepping inside the TLX A-Spec, drivers will notice its more aggressive-looking cockpit.
 A flat-bottom sport steering wheel, red instrument panel illumination, and stainless steel pedals make the A-Spec trim feel ready for the track.
 Perforated leather seats with Ultrasuede trim add another special touch.
 On hot days, front passengers will appreciate the coolness of the ventilated seat cushions.

-A couple of more upgrades are featured on the TLX A-Spec.
-A 710-watt ELS Studio sound system brings enhanced audio quality.
-Many experts consider this system to be among the best in the class.
-It comes with a total of 17 speakers, including four overhead speakers.
+The TLX A-Spec comes with a couple of more upgrades.
+A 710-watt ELS Studio sound system brings enhanced audio quality, which is rated to be among the best in the class.
+It delivers studio level sound quality from a new 17-speaker surround system, including four overhead speakers.
 Wireless smartphone charging is another perk.

-Compare the A-Spec vs Advance Trims.
+Compare the A-Spec vs Advance.
 What is the difference?

-In comparison to the TLX A-Spec, the TLX Advance is not quite as sporty.
-Racy touches, such as a flat-bottom steering wheel and a sport appearance package, are not found on the TLX Technology.
-This trim is geared more towards drivers who crave an enhanced sense of luxury.
+When set side by side with the TLX A-Spec, the TLX Advance isn't quite as sporty.
+Racy final touches, such as a flat-bottom steering wheel and a sport appearance package, are not found on the TLX Technology.
+This trim is geared more towards those who desire an elevated sense of luxury.

 No other trim in the lineup features wood interior accents.
 While acoustic front side glass further quietens the cabin, upgraded leather upholstery gives the interior an even more upscale appearance.
 Cold-weather amenities make the TLX trim more desirable.
 A windshield de-icer system, a heated steering, and tri-level heated rear seats prepare families for winter.
 Rain-sensing wipers add to this trim’s luxurious nature.

-Even more high-tech goodies are also found on the Advance trim.
+The Advance trim unloads even more high-tech goodies.
 The sedan’s 10.5-inch head-up display makes driving safe by eliminating the need to repeatedly glance down at the speedometer.
 On the other hand, Acura’s surround-view camera system helps when parking in congested places.

 The TLX Advance features the same powertrain as the lower trim levels.
 However, it enhances ride quality and handling by adding an Adaptive Damper System.
 This advanced suspension automatically adjusts to the varying road surfaces.